General FAQs

 What are the fees for the academic programs?

-Adult Basic Education, English for Speakers of Other Languages (ESOL), GED Prep, Citizenship, National External Diploma Program and Adult High School are free to adults who live or work in Hamden.
+Adult Basic Education, English as a Second Language (ESL), GED Prep, Citizenship, National External Diploma Program, and Adult High School are free to adults who live or work in Hamden.

 Enrichment/Continuing Education has the fees listed under each course.
 A $10.00 fee is added for non-residents.